secretlint/secretlint/README.md

 It is also possible to install Secretlint globally using `npm install --global`.
 But, We do not recommended it, some rules may be broken in globally.

+### Using Single-Executable Binary

+**Prerequisites:** None

+You can use `secretlint` command without Node.js by using a single-executable binary.

+1. Download the latest binary from [Releases page](https://github.com/secretlint/secretlint/releases)
+2. Change the file permission to executable: `chmod +x ./secretlint`
+3. Run `./secretlint --init` to create a configuration file
+4. Run `./secretlint "**/*"` to lint your project

+For more details, please see [publish/binary-compiler](./publish/binary-compiler) README.

 ## Usage

 `secretlint --help` show Usage.